-This technical report of the New Life for Eroding shorelines project, "Beach and Marsh Edge Change in the San Francisco Estuary," contributes new methods and relevant data about patterns of change observed along marsh shorelines and beaches in the region in order to inform these new living shoreline approaches.
+"Beach and Marsh Edge Change in the San Francisco Estuary" (SFEI and Peter Baye) contributes new methods and relevant data about patterns of change observed along marsh shorelines and beaches in the region in order to inform these new living shoreline approaches.
 The report identifies areas where marsh edges are eroding in San Pablo Bay and the bay-side Marin shoreline over time.
 It then provides a technical introduction to estuarine beaches, which are geomorphically and ecologically distinct from open-coast beaches.
 Following this description is an investigation of beach change over time at four sites, using remote sensing and field observation to classify and discuss hypothesized San Francisco Estuary beach types.
 The report concludes with an assessment of relevant beach habitat pilot projects, providing lessons learned from restoration projects at Aramburu Island and Pier 94.

-This project was funded by the Marin Community Foundation and the Coastal Conservancy.
+These memoranda are part of the New Life for Eroding Shorelines project of the San Francisco State University, Estuary & Ocean Center, funded by Marin Community Foundation in 2017, and administered by the California Coastal Conservancy through the "Advancing Nature-Based Adaptation Solutions in Marin County" grant program.
 The project team is a collaboration between SF State University, Marin County Department of Public Works, Peter Baye, and SFEI.